docarray/docarray/docs/fundamentals/documentarray/embedding.md

          -0.2312, -0.0068, -0.0991,  0.0767, -0.0501, -0.1393,  0.0965, -0.2062,
 ```

-By default, the filled `.embeddings` is in the given model framework's format.
-If you want it always be `numpy.ndarray`, use `.embed(..., to_numpy=True)`.
+By default, the filled `.embeddings` are in the given model framework's format.
+If you want them to always be `numpy.ndarray`, use `.embed(..., to_numpy=True)`.

-You can specify `.embed(..., device='cuda')` when working with GPU.
-The device name identifier depends on the model framework that you are using.
+You can specify `.embed(..., device='cuda')` when working with a GPU.
+The device name identifier depends on the model framework that you're using.

-On large DocumentArray that does not fit into GPU memory, you can set `batch_size` via `.embed(..., batch_size=128)`.
+On large DocumentArrays that don't fit into GPU memory, you can set `batch_size` with `.embed(..., batch_size=128)`.

-You can use pretrained model from Keras/PyTorch/PaddlePaddle/ONNX for embedding:
+You can use a pretrained model from Keras/PyTorch/PaddlePaddle/ONNX for embedding:

 ```python
 import torchvision